LimeChain/eoslime/Readme.md

 ```
 ## Account
 ---
-Account is a class which provides you easy access to blockchain account endpoint
+Account is a class that provides an easy access to blockchain account endpoint.

 #### 1. Instantiate
 ```javascript